Approved by the Energy, Environment, and Water Policy Committee on February 17, 2022

 - Establishing and enforcing regulations for:

-- Protection of groundwaters from depletion and degradation;
+- Protection of groundwaters from depletion, and degradation, and seawater intrusion.

-- Remediation of areas of known groundwater contamination; and
+- Remediation of areas of known groundwater contamination.

-- Coordinating federal, state, tribal, regional, and local programs for:
+- Coordinating international, federal, state, tribal, regional, and local programs for:

-- Research on groundwater flows and quality; and
+- Research on groundwater quantity, movement, and quality.

-Groundwater is used for domestic, agricultural, and industrial purposes and is the source of the base environmental flow and water quality of rivers and streams in the United States.
-The U.S. Geological Survey's Summary of Estimated Water Use in the United States in 2015 calculated fresh groundwater withdrawals in the United States as 82.3 Billion gal/day, an 8% increase since 2010.
-Using the NASA Gravity Recovery and Climate Experiment (GRACE) satellite data from 2003 through 2013, a University of California-Irvine led study examined 37 of the Earth's largest aquifers and found that water storage in 21 of the 37 aquifers had declined.
+Groundwater is used for domestic, agricultural, and industrial purposes and is the source of the base environmental flow and water quality of rivers and streams in the United States (U.S.).
+The U.S. Geological Survey's Summary of Estimated Water Use in the United States in 2015 calculated fresh groundwater withdrawals in the U.S. as 82.3 billion gal/day, an 8% increase since 2010.
+The NASA Gravity Recovery and Climate Experiment (GRACE) collected satellite data on international groundwater aquifers from 2003 through 2017.
+Using some of the early GRACE data, a University of California-Irvine led study examined 37 of the Earth's largest aquifers and found that water storage in 21 of the 37 aquifers had declined.
 This includes the California Central Valley Aquifer System and the multi-state, international Atlantic and Gulf Coastal Plains Aquifer.
-Many groundwater basins were ineffectively managed, resulting in the supply being seriously depleted, degraded or both, with damages extending across political boundaries.
+Many groundwater basins have historically been ineffectively managed, resulting in the supply being seriously depleted, degraded or both, with damages extending across political boundaries.
 This is particularly true with respect to basins used as sources of irrigation waters.
-Groundwater depletion reduces the available water supply, can reduce base flow, and is linked to surface subsidence.
+Groundwater depletion reduces the available water supply, can reduce base flow, is linked to surface subsidence, and can induce seawater intrusion.
 Degradation of groundwater quality has damaged public health and welfare, the economy, and the overall environment.
-Sources of degradation include over extraction, improper industrial and solid waste disposal, leaky underground and above ground storage tanks, pesticides, septic tanks, fertilizers used in agricultural practices, and improperly abandoned wells.
-In some cases, there has been damaging intrusion of saline water from a variety of sources.
+Sources of degradation include over extraction, improper industrial and solid waste disposal, leaky underground and above ground storage tanks, leaky septic tanks, infiltration of pesticides, fertilizers, and hazardous chemicals, and improperly abandoned wells.

 Both groundwater and surface water must be protected from human caused contamination or over utilization.
 It is particularly essential that groundwater management operates within the appropriate legal and institutional framework and be founded on accurate data.